apache/fury-site/docs/blog/fury_0_3_1_release.md

 Author: [chaokunyang](https://github.com/chaokunyang)

 I'm pleased to announce the 0.3.1 release of the Fury.
-With this release.
 With this release, fury supports python 3.11&3.12, droped python 3.6 support.
 Multiple scala serialization JIT optimization are included, and java serialization compatibility is improved too.

 ## Highlight